sscardapane/reprodl2021/README.md

 3. Print the tuning procedure results while running the code.
 To make this experiment reproducible, we fixed the `sampler` seed.

 ### Task 2: call Optuna from Hydra by using Optuna Sweeper Plugin
 In this experiment we equip Hydra with the aformentioned plugin and we exploit once again Optuna for parameters optimisation.
-In particular, Hydra is an open-source tool which provides an efficient way to manage hyperparameters configuration both from `yaml` file and command line.
+In particular, Hydra is an open-source tool which provides an efficient way to manage the hyperparameters configuration both from `yaml` files and command line.
 Therefore, it is worth to experiment with Hydra Optuna Sweeper in order to combine two useful tools for hyperparameters managing and optimisation.
 The code is implemented in a Python script termed `train_HydraPlusOptuna.py`, whereas the configuration file `default.yaml` is located in the folder `config`.

 1. Create a copy of `train.py` and rename it `train_HydraPlusOptuna.py`.
 Thus, apply the modification below on the latter.